fermyon/advent-of-spin/CHALLENGE-4/README.md

 This fourth challenge won't introduce you to any new concepts or SDKs, but we don't want to solidify the mindset that working with WebAssembly as a target, using your existing languages and toolchains, mean you can leverage those mature eco-systems of packages and examples.

+**Note**: Our backend uses existing crates for calculating the distance and converting to nautical miles.
+Don't over-think this one.

 This challenge is to help the elves write their first utility for Santa's big round the world trip.
 They need a service that can detect the distance between two points, as described by longitude and latitude coordinates.